South Carolina vs. Norfolk State Predictions & Picks - Women's NCAA Tournament First Round

 South Carolina Performance Insights

-- The Gamecocks average 81.4 points per game (seventh in college basketball) while allowing 51.1 per contest (fourth in college basketball).
+- The Gamecocks average 81.4 points per game (seventh in college basketball) while giving up 51.1 per contest (fourth in college basketball).
 They have a +971 scoring differential overall and outscore opponents by 30.3 points per game.

-- South Carolina is averaging 80 points per game this season in conference games, which is 1.4 fewer points per game than its season average (81.4).
+- With 80 points per game in SEC tilts, South Carolina is averaging 1.4 fewer points per game in conference games compared to its overall average (81.4 PPG).

-- At home, the Gamecocks are averaging nine more points per game (86.2) than they are in away games (77.2).
+- At home, the Gamecocks are putting up nine more points per game (86.2) than they are on the road (77.2).

-- Defensively, South Carolina has been better in home games this season, ceding 47.5 points per game, compared to 54.2 when playing on the road.

-- The Gamecocks have been racking up 79.6 points per contest in their last 10 times on the court, an average that's slightly lower than the 81.4 they've scored over the course of the 2022-23 season.

 © 2023 Data Skrive.
 All rights reserved.